erfanakk/YOLO_LargeDataset_BreastCancer/README.md

 The YOLOv8 model was fine-tuned on a large-scale medical dataset for breast cancer classification.
 We utilized Grad-CAM (Gradient-weighted Class Activation Mapping) to visualize the important regions in the input images that influenced the model's decisions, enhancing interpretability and trustworthiness.

-The YOLOv8 model architecture used in this project is shown in the following figure
+The YOLOv8 model architecture used in this project is shown in the following figure:

 ![YOLOv8 Architecture](docs/yolo_class.jpg)